 The OpenVPN-NL project is in line with the Dutch government's ambition to encourage the use of open standards and open source products within the Dutch government.

-The NBV does not wish to take a stance in the debate about the pros and cons ofopen source products.
+The NBV does not wish to take a stance in the debate about the pros and cons of open source products.
 However, the NBV acknowledges the quality of OpenVPN-NL, which could never have been accomplished without the excellent work of the OpenVPN open source community.
 Fox-IT and the NBV will conform to the rules that apply to open source, such as applicable to OpenVPN.
-All source code of OpenVPN-NL will be made available.
+All source code of OpenVPN-NL is made available on this website.

-Moreover, Fox-IT has made a large number of general improvements to the OpenVPN code base, such as modularisation of the crypto and documentation (Doxygen).
+Moreover, Fox-IT has made a large number of general improvements to the OpenVPN code base, such as modularisation of the crypto and adding a fair amount of documentation (Doxygen).
 Not only have these improvements been contributed back to the OpenVPN maintainers, Fox-IT has also invested time and effort in helping the contributions to make their way into the OpenVPN code base.
 In this respect, the Dutch government is a contributor to the OpenVPN project.
 Fox-IT has performed the work that amounts to this contribution.

 The NBV and Fox-IT are dedicated to openness on OpenVPN-NL.
 We invite and encourage everybody interested to look at the inner working of the product, and report any weaknesses or vulnerabilities if found.
 Of course, we have done all we can to minimize the chances of such problems remaining in OpenVPN-NL.